Azure SQL can read Azure Data Lake storage files using Synapse SQL external tables

 The proxy external table should have the same schema and name as the remote external table or view.
 In addition, it needs to reference the data source that holds connection info to the remote Synapse SQL pool.
 This external should also match the schema of a remote table or view.

 Azure SQL will use this external table to access the matching table in the serverless SQL pool and read the content of the Azure Data Lake files.
 However, SSMS or any other client applications will not know that the data comes from some Azure Data Lake storage.

 With serverless Synapse SQL pools, you can enable your Azure SQL to read the files from the Azure Data Lake storage.
-This way you can implement scenarios similar to the Polybase use cases.
+This way you can implement scenarios like the Polybase use cases.

-This method can be used both on the Azure SQL database and Azure SQL managed instance, unlike a similar technique with linked servers that is available only on Azure SQL managed instance.
+This method should be used on the Azure SQL database, and not on the Azure SQL managed instance.
+On the Azure SQL managed instance, you should use a similar technique with linked servers.
 In both cases, you can expect similar performance because computation is delegated to the remote Synapse SQL pool, and Azure SQL will just accept rows and join them with the local tables if needed.